adoptium/installer/linuxNew/README.md

 * You will need to have Docker installed and running.
 * You will need to have Java 8+ installed.
-* You will need to have a minimum of 16GB of RAM on your system.
+* You will need to have a minimum of 8GB of RAM on your system (the build required 4GB).

 ## Building the Packages